 (f) If the elections official chooses to perform a full manual tally of one or more contests, the audits of those contests will be deemed to have met the risk limit and the results of the full manual tally shall be the official results for those contest(s).

-(g) If there is any contest in the jurisdiction not contained on any of the ballots selected for the audit, the elections official shall select one or more precincts at random from precincts that contain the contest and manually tabulate the votes in that contest in those precincts, pursuant to Elections Code section 15360.
+(g) If there is any contest in the jurisdiction where the calculated risk is greater than 20%, the elections official shall select one or more precincts at random from precincts that contain the contest and manually tabulate the votes in that contest in those precincts, pursuant to Elections Code section 15360.
 The manual tabulation shall apply only to the contests not previously included in RLA.

 (h) The RLA shall be completed no later than the business day before the canvass deadline.